Your Complete Guide to Creating a Social Media Crisis Communication Plan

 14-day trial period.
 No credit card required.

-If you are, for example, a provider of cloud phone solutions promoting your new call center management platform, consider posting an educational carousel that begins with “What is call center management?” and delves into why your new tool is so effective.
+If you are, for example, a business phone provider promoting your new call center management platform, consider posting an educational carousel that begins with “What is call center management?” and delves into why your new tool is so effective.
 Don’t just post and forget, though – keep interacting with your followers in comments.

 Respond promptly to any questions or comments they may have, and act quickly if they have any complaints or uncover any issues with your solution.